ankit8895/Movie-app/README.md

 2. JavaScript
 3. Bootstrap

 It offers a convenient way to search for movies by their name.
-With its intuitive interface, users can easily navigate through the app and find their favourite movies.
-We have use OMDb API, the OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by our users.
+With its intuitive interface, users can easily navigate through the app and find their favorite movies.
+We have used OMDb API, the OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed to and maintained by our users.

 The main feature of the app is its powerful search functionality.
 Users can simply enter the name of the movie they are looking for in the search bar, and the app will display a list of relevant movies.
-Each movie is presented with its title, release year, genre and rating.
+Each movie is presented with its title, release year, genre, and rating.
 Users can click on a more details button to view more detailed information, such as the cast, director, genre, and user ratings.

 Another exciting feature of the app is the ability to add movies to the favorites list.
 Users can mark movies as favorites by clicking on a heart icon button.
 This allows them to create a personalized collection of movies that they can easily access later.